-Time flies as a PR intern at Holyrood Partnership
+Time flies as a PR intern at Holyrood PR

 However, after deciding PR might be the career I wish to pursue, I began looking for a PR internship in Edinburgh.
 Thankfully, Holyrood PR showed up on the first page of Google, thanks to their great SEO tactics and now here I am writing my first blog comfortably using terms like SEO.